Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 - You will have different Snowflake editions (Standard, Enterprise, e.g.), cloud providers (GCP, AWS, or Azure), and regions (Us Central, Europe West, e.g.) available to you.
 For this lab, please select AWS as your cloud provider and at minimum enterprise edition.

-- After registering, you will recieve an email with an activation link and your Snowflake account URL.
+- After registering, you will receive an email with an activation link and your Snowflake account URL.
 Bookmark this URL for easy future access.

-2. Click here and download the "sigma_vhol.sql" file to your local machine.
+1. Click [here](https://partnershiptesting.s3.us-west-2.amazonaws.com/Embedded.sql) and download the "sigma_vhol.sql" file to your local machine.
 This file contains pre-written SQL commands which will be used later in the lab.

 ### The Snowflake User Interface